A seed is from which the plant grows and produces fruit. If there are no seeds or bad seeds, then there will be no fruit.

 5. Vendors and Purchase Terms

-Each material you procure should have at least one vendor attached, plus price (or pricing tiers!), minimal order quantities, lead times, the vendor’s part number, etc.
+Each material you procure should have at least one vendor attached, plus price (or pricing tiers!), minimum order quantities, lead times, the vendor’s part number, etc.

-Then, the software can estimate when missing materials could be there (when scheduling production).
+Then, the MRP software can estimate when missing materials could be there (when scheduling production).

 Plus, very importantly, it can save hours of meaningless work by simply pre-filling all your Purchase Orders!